Efficient excitation transfer in an LH2-inspired nanoscale stacked ring geometry

 \section{Inter-layer excitation energy transfer in model nonameric LH2 rings}

 We theoretically consider the 3D stacked geometry of the LH2 complex of \textit{Rbl. acidophilus} formed of two stacked circular layers of BChls, photoactive at 800 \textit{nm} and 850 \textit{nm} light, respectively \cite{McDermott:nature:1995}.
 We take the parameters from Ref.~\cite{Montemayor:JPCB:2018} (see Table-\ref{tab1}) and consider each bacteriochlorophyll (BChl) as one dipole.
 Each dipole is a two-level emitter.
 In particular, top-ring ${R_1}$ is formed with 800 \textit{nm} dipoles (sparse arrangement) and bottom-ring ${R_2}$ (formed of two ring ${R_1}$ and ${R_2}$) has all 850 \textit{nm} dipoles (dense arrangement).
 The dipole moments are $|\boldsymbol{\mu}_1| = 6.48$ D, $|\boldsymbol{\mu}_{2_a}| = 6.41$ D and $| \boldsymbol{\mu}_{2_b}| = 6.3$ D for rings, ${R_1}, {R_{2_a}}$ and ${R_{2_b}}$ respectively~\cite{Montemayor:JPCB:2018}.
 Dipole orientations are noted in Table-\ref{tab1} and obtained from Ref.~\cite{Montemayor:JPCB:2018}.
-The total Hamiltonian for these interacting dipoles reads as,